edgio-docs/edgio-docs/guides/spartacus.md

 }
 ```

 If you have several projects and the `defaultProject` as specified in `angular.json` is not the project with the SSR build, specify the correct project with the `ANGULAR_PROJECT` environment variable.
-For example: `ANGULAR_PROJECT=my-ssr-project xdn build`.
+For example: `ANGULAR_PROJECT=my-ssr-project {{ CLI_NAME }} build`.

 #### 4. Update OCC `baseUrl` endpoint